H-1B visa needs reform to make it fairer to migrant and American workers,

 Welcome to Canada.
 Now What?
 Unlocking the Potential of Immigrants for Business Growth

 Deloitte, November, 2011, 25 pp.

-groups, government agencies and immigrants across Canada.
-According to Canadian government statistics, immigrants are expected
+special interest groups, government agencies and immigrants across Canada.
+According to Canadian government statistics, immigrants

-to account for all net labor and population growth in years to come.
+are expected to account for all net labor and population growth in years to come.
 Although foreign-born workers are essential

 to grow the Canadian economy, the talents and skills of immigrants, according to the white paper, continue to be underutilized

-face disproportionately higher unemployment rates.
+while immigrants face disproportionately higher unemployment rates.
 The paper suggests that the foreign-born are uniquely

 qualified to benefit employers by bringing greater diversity into the workplace - a development that can drive the innovation

 needed to compete in a global market.
 Yet, despite arriving in Canada with the training and education necessary to fill market

 gaps, barriers to entering the workforce keep immigrants underemployed.
 These include: a lack of Canadian experience, lack

 of connections, language, and unrecognized foreign credentials.
 The paper concludes with an action plan for better integration

 of immigrants into the labor market with specific recommendations in the areas of recruitment, internship opportunities, mentoring,

 Migration and Occupational Health: Understanding the Risks,